List of Barbie films: Barbie: Mariposa (2008)

-A spin-off from the Barbie: Fairytopia trilogy.
-Elina narrates a story about a fairy named Mariposa, who lives in a distant kingdom in Fairytopia known as Flutterfield.
-Flutterfield is protected by magical lights put in place by its ruler, Queen Marabella.
-However, when Queen Marabella falls ill and the lights threaten to dim, Mariposa and her friends must venture into unknown territory to find a cure and save the kingdom.
+Alternatively titled Barbie as Mariposa and Barbie: Mariposa & her Butterfly Fairy Friends, this 12th film entry in the series is the first of 2 spin-offs of the Barbie: Fairytopia trilogy-turned-franchise and the first to be produced by Mainframe Studios under the Rainmaker Entertainment name.

-Barbie: Mariposa, was the first film to be produced by Mainframe Studios under the Rainmaker Entertainment name.
+In this film, Elina narrates a story about a fairy named Mariposa and her friends, Rayna and Rayla, living in a distant kingdom in Fairytopia known as Flutterfield.
+This kingdom is protected by magical lights put in place by its ruler, Queen Marabella.
+However, when Queen Marabella falls ill and the lights threaten to dim, Mariposa and her friends must venture into enemy territory to find a cure for their beloved Queen.